 The Consolidated Entity operates in one geographical area being Australia (Western Australia and Northern Territory) and one industry, being exploration for the year to 30 June 2021.
-The Chief Operating Decision Makers are the Board of Directors and management of the Group.
-There is only one operating segment identified being exploration activities in Australia based on internal reports reviewed by the Chief Operating Decision Makers in assessing performance and allocation of resources.
-The accounting policies applied for internal reporting purposes are consistent with those applied in the preparation of the
+For the year ended 30 June 2021 there is only one operating segment identified being exploration activities in Australia based on internal reports reviewed by the Chief Operating Decision Makers in assessing performance and allocation of resources.

 Consolidated

-2021 2020
+2022 2021

 \$ \$

 9. LOSS PER SHARE

-Loss used in calculation of basic and diluted earnings per share (968,842) (1,115,536)
+Loss used in calculation of basic and diluted earnings per share (3,062,768) (968,842)

 Number Number

 Weighted average number of ordinary shares for the purposes of basic

-earnings per share 1,515,960,601 1,247,826,282
+earnings per share 1,553,524,947 1,515,960,601

-Effect of dilution - share options -
+Effect of dilution - share options - -

-Weighted average number of ordinary shares adjusted for effect of dilution 1,515,960,601 1,247,826,282
+Weighted average number of ordinary shares adjusted for effect of dilution 1,553,524,947 1,515,960,601

-As at 30 June 2021 the Company has 10,000,000 Loan Plan Shares accounted for as in-substance options (2020: 10,000,000), 7,000,000 unlisted options (2020: 7,000,000), and 152,443,342 (2020: 412,867,511) listed options on issue.
-These options are not considered to be dilutive as the issue of the shares are contingent on certain vesting conditions or conversion of the options to ordinary shares will decrease the loss per share.
+As at 30 June 2022 the Company has 10,000,000 Loan Plan Shares accounted for as in-substance options (2021: 10,000,000), 7,000,000 unlisted options (2021: 7,000,000), and 152,443,342 (2021: 152,443,342) listed options on issue.
+These options were not included in the calculation of diluted earnings per share because they are antidilutive for the periods presented and conversion of the options to ordinary shares will decrease the loss per share.
 There have been no other transactions involving ordinary shares or potential ordinary shares subsequent to the balance date that would significantly change the number of ordinary shares or potential ordinary shares outstanding for the reporting period.